wildjames/knights_journey/README.md

   - Knights can move both forward and back, making closed loops irrelevant.
 Keep a list of visited tiles, and disallow revisting places we've been.
   - Possible use-case for recursion - I'll have a think once I've got basics down.
     - My quick-and-dirty recursive implementation turned out depth-first, duh.
 Rewrite that so it's breadth-first!
+  - It occurs to me while writing the breadth-first version that since this is just a graph, I could leverage a graph package to handle this?
+    - Probably more optimised
+    - It's been a few years since I've done anything with networkX, but I think that would do the job here...
+But I'd need to essentially re-learn its use

 ## Running the code